Effective Beginning Tax Year 2026

 We encourage eligible surviving spouses to apply as soon as they have gathered the required documentation.

-If you prefer not to apply online, you can request a form by mail or download the form at www.bcad.org under Forms.
-The Texas Driver’s License or TX ID card rules still apply.
+To apply, you may request a form by mail or download the form at www.bcad.org under Forms.
 Then submit your form and the required supporting documentation electronically via our online contact form located at help.bcad.org, or by mail, fax, or in person using the contact information below.

 Contact Information: